AdityaKarun/I_Scream_Store/README.md

 # I_Scream Store

-A simple Django project showcasing a website and a blogpage for an I-Scream Store.
+A simple Django project showcasing a website and a blogpage for the I-Scream Store.
 This repository focuses on the Django framework and contains two apps: `store` and `blogs`.

 ## Features